PrincessPi3/betterhiddencrypto/README.md

 1. Files to be encrypted are placed in [to_encrypt](./to_encrypt/README.md)
 2. [to_encrypt](./to_encrypt/README.md) will be shredded and gone byebye after each encryption and restored after each decryption
 3. Each time an encryption is run, it outputs `./.volume.bin` and backs up any existing `./.volume.bin` to `./.volume.bin.bak` if `./volume.bin.bak` is found it is backed up to [./volume_old](./.volume_old/README.md)

+**Passphrase Requirements**
+20+ characters long with at least one of each lowercase letter, uppercase letter, digit, and special character

 Smart encrypt or decrypt
 `bash hiddencrypto.sh`